Mad Father: Remake

 A remake of the game was released on November 5, 2020, for Nintendo Switch and PC via Steam.

 Reception

+Mad Father has received positive reviews.
+Chris Priestman of Indie Statik called it a "well-told story" and a "fantastic horror game".
 Screen Rant writer Anastasia Wilds ranked Mad Father the 7th-best RPG Maker horror game, and wrote that it will "terrify gamers while also challenging them with its tough difficulty."
 She also wrote that there are "great twists in the narrative".
-The Gamer included Mad Father on the list "10 Best Japanese Indie Games", writing that "there's something about Mad Father that somehow conjures true fear, even in the limited 8-bit visuals it presents itself in."
+TheGamer included Mad Father on the list "10 Best Japanese Indie Games", writing that "there's something about Mad Father that somehow conjures true fear, even in the limited 8-bit visuals it presents itself in."